BananeRapeuse/TF-PrismaLoader/README.md

 ```

 - **Custom backgrounds** can be added by placing `background.bmp` file inside `argon` directory. **The background must be smaller or equal than 1280x720**.
 - Take **screenshots** to share your TF PrismaLoader gui.
-To capture TF PrismaLoader screen tap anywhere with two or more fingers.
+To capture TF PrismaLoader screen tap anywhere with two or more fingers or use the left "screenshot" button.
 - Touch support.
 Thanks to @pixel-stuck
 - Simple tools.
 (Don't expect tools like the onew built in hekate, TF PrismaLoader tools are much more lightweighted and simple, such as reboot options)
 - Command Line Interface (CLI) to facilitate the procedure to create bmp files for custom logos and backgrounds.